Who we are

 Malak Chahbaz

-Field Officer (North)
+Senior Field Officer

 Rania Rmayle

-Field Officer (Bekaa)
+Senior Field Officer

 Advisory Board

-Gillian is a lawyer who worked for international development finance institutions (World Bank, EBRD) and a South African community-based investment company for over 20 years.
-Her father disappeared in Beirut on 19 August 1985.
+• Gillian Kettaneh: Gillian Kettaneh is a lawyer who has worked for international development finance institutions (World Bank, EBRD), Norges Bank Investment Management and a South

 Partners & Donors